-- POTENTIAL CONFLICTS We and our affiliates play a variety of roles in connection with the issuance of the notes, including acting as Note Calculation Agent, the Index Calculation Agent and the sponsor of the Index, and an agent for the offering of the notes and hedging our obligations under the notes.
-In performing these duties, the economic interests of the Note Calculation Agent, the Index Calculation Agent, the sponsor of the Index, an agent for the offering of the notes and other affiliates of ours are potentially adverse to your interests as an investor in the notes.
-It is possible that such hedging or other trading activities of ours could result in substantial returns for us or our affiliates while the value of the notes declines.
-For example, in connection with the maintenance of the Index, JPMS may receive a portion of the aggregate profits, if any, that may be generated from time to time related to some portion of the deduction of the daily rebalancing adjustment amount from the level of the Index. - OUR AFFILIATE, J.P.
-MORGAN SECURITIES LTD., OR JPMSL, IS THE INDEX CALCULATION AGENT AND THE INDEX SPONSOR AND MAY ADJUST THE INDEX IN A WAY THAT AFFECTS ITS LEVEL JPMSL, one of our affiliates, acts as the Index Calculation Agent and is responsible for calculating the Index, and also acts as the sponsor of the Index and is responsible for maintaining the Index and developing the guidelines and policies governing their composition and calculation.
-The rules governing the Index may be amended at any time by JPMSL, in its sole discretion, and the rules also permit the use of discretion by JPMSL in specific instances, such as the right to substitute or exclude a futures contract included in the Index due to a change in law or otherwise and to calculate substitute closing levels of the Index.
+- POTENTIAL CONFLICTS We and our affiliates play a variety of roles in connection with the issuance of the notes, including acting as the Note Calculation Agent, the Index Calculation Agent and the sponsor of the Index, and as agent of the offering of the notes, hedging our obligations under the notes and making the assumptions used to determine the pricing of the notes and the estimated value of the notes when the terms of the notes are set, which we refer to as JPMS's estimated value.
+In performing these duties, our economic interests and the economic interests of the Note Calculation Agent, the Index Calculation Agent, the sponsor of the Index, the agent for the offering of the notes and other affiliates of ours are potentially adverse to your interests as an investor in the notes.
+In addition, our business activities, including hedging and trading activities, could cause our economic interests to be adverse to yours and could adversely affect any payment on the notes and the value of the notes.
+It is possible that hedging or trading activities of ours or our affiliates in connection with the notes could result in substantial returns for us or our affiliates while the value of the notes declines.
+For example, in connection with the some portion of the deduction of the daily rebalancing adjustment amount from the level of the Index.
+Please refer to "Risk Factors Risks Relating to the Notes Generally" in the accompanying product supplement no. 16-II for additional information about these risks. - OUR AFFILIATE, J.P.
+MORGAN SECURITIES PLC, OR JPMS PLC, IS THE INDEX CALCULATION AGENT AND THE INDEX SPONSOR AND MAY ADJUST THE INDEX IN A WAY THAT AFFECTS ITS LEVEL - JPMS plc, one of our affiliates, acts as the Index Calculation Agent and is responsible for calculating the Index, and also acts as the sponsor of the Index and is responsible for maintaining the Index and developing the guidelines and policies governing their composition and calculation.
+The rules governing the Index may be amended at any time by JPMS plc, in its sole discretion, and the rules also permit the use of discretion by JPMS plc in specific instances, such as the right to substitute or exclude a futures contract included in the Index due to a change in law or otherwise and to calculate substitute closing levels of the Index.
 Unlike other indices, the maintenance of the Index is not governed by an independent committee.
-Although judgments, policies and determinations concerning the Index are made by JPMSL, JPMorgan Chase & Co., as the parent company of JPMSL, ultimately controls JPMSL.
+Although judgments, policies and determinations concerning the Index are made by JPMS plc, JPMOrgan Chase & Co., as the parent company of JPMS plc, ultimately controls JPMS plc.